One of the best ways to add value to your home, a loft conversion is a desired addition by many homeowners.

 Windows – Choosing your windows is a big thing in a loft conversion, making sure they are correct for the desired space.
 Dormers can sometimes require planning permission.

 Insulation – keeping the converted area warm is key, as in the winter months the attic space can become quite chilly in the winter.
-A great way to do this is ensuring the space is soundproofed, see below.
+Using a good thermal underlay such as our Carpenter Midas 12mm Carpenter Underlay is a great way to keep the warmth in.
+Ensuring the space is soundproofed is another way to insulate the space, see below.

 How to Soundproof your Loft